chenyukang/Graph/README.md

 this is my solution for this problem:

-assume there are many pair relationship for nodes, say a -> b, means a will relay on b, b -> c means b will relay on c, so given many pairs of relations and a specific node, what is the nodes this node related on ?
+assume there are many pair relationship for nodes, say a -> b, means a will rely on b, b -> c means b will rely on c, so given many pairs of such type relationships and a specific node, what is the nodes this node will rely on ?

 for example:
 a->b